CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 sh podman_install_and_setup.sh
 ```

 2\.
-Run the script to create and start the pod
+Run the script to create and start the pod - just once:

 ```bash
 sh rust_dev_pod_create.sh